Protecting Creativity

 What can’t be protected

 - Ideas: You can’t protect an idea, but you can protect the expression of it.
-For example, you can’t protect the idea for a machine which sucks up dirt from a carpet, but you can protect the unique expression of how it works, such as Dyson’s vacuum cleaner
+For example, Vodafone can’t stop people from using speech marks, however they can stop people copying their logo and the surrounding expression of it

 - Facts and discoveries: A scientist who’s found a new form of life can’t patent it because discovery is not an act of ownership.
 However, if they create a new form of life, it can be